-All about Sacred Danger can be seen on this link: come fare amore in gravidanza
+All about Sacred Danger can be seen on this link: come fare amore a distanza

-video colliding multiple screens into a single projection: come fare amore a distanza
+video colliding multiple screens into a single projection: come fare amore orale

 Sacred Danger Part I – immersive site-specific outside installation or a structural intervention in a landscape reinventing a sacred space.
 A project is inspired by the artist’s research trip to Blaenau Ffesteniog in North Wales, where I have been taken by local people to abandoned slate queries.
 By experiencing a sensation of the innermost fear and danger during this journey – those slate queries could collapse any time – I have compared them to Gothic cathedrals, that one of a beauty and attractive seduction though simultaneously the one of a danger and manipulation.

 Visible from far away fields, Sacred Danger sits on a sharply inclined hill like a weightless cloud inviting you to enter into its inside.
 Although, the very moment you find yourself there, a situation is reversed into insecurity and vulnerability by exposing your body to the attack of a fluctuating under the strong wind structure built out of just 6mm plexiglass penetrated by massive 1inch steel rods.
 Dragon shape of a zig-zag foundation is confusing in its refractive magnifying reflections, and willing to escape to a stunning sea side horizon you are bounded to a disappointment – you are inside the space with no exit.
 The exit is blocked by a transparent plexiglass which obviously you do not see unless by touching it on approaching.
 In effect, you would try to exit Sacred Danger on every turn of a dragon only to realise that transparency is an illusion and all your senses and perceptions are disoriented.